New theatre complex for Gros Morne Festival

 Theatre and tourism on Newfoundland and Labrador's Northern Peninsula got a major boost Friday with the provincial and federal governments announcing money for a new theatre complex.

 A total of $4.2 million will go toward the 178-seat building, which will include a stage, rehearsal space, dressing rooms, lobby and box office.

 "I'm so thrilled.
 It's been in the works for a long time," said Katrina Basha, chair of the board of directors for Theatre Newfoundland and Labrador.

 The Gros Morne Theatre Festival in Cow Head has attracted more than 200,000 patrons since 1996.

 This year we turned away more people than any other year.
 So It's long overdue.- Katrina Basha

-The new 2000 square metre theatre complex will host plays, musicals and dinner theatres.
+The new 2,000-square-metre theatre complex will host plays, musicals and dinner shows.

 For 23 years, Gros Morne Theatre Festival has seen tourists from across the globe come to watch plays about the area and its rich history.

 "People are really coming on board.
 We are becoming really well known.
 The word is out there," Basha said.